griffithlab/rnaseq_tutorial_wiki/Differential-Expression.md

 ```

-How many were detected above 0 in UHR or HBR?
+How many passed filter in UHR or HBR?

 ```bash